 An emergency fund is an instantly-accessible amount of cash that you won’t touch except for financial emergencies.
 The money is for situations where you face a loss of income or sudden necessary expenditure, such as redundancy or emergency home maintenance.
 The idea of the emergency fund is to give yourself the time and means to resolve the situation.
 It is not for facilitating large purchases, but for genuine emergencies.

-If you draw from your emergency fund, your first priority once you get back on your feet should be to replenish it.
+If you draw from your emergency fund for any reason, your first priority once you get back on your feet should be to replenish it.
 Treat your emergency fund right and it will return the favour.

 How many months of expenses should I keep? 📅

-If you’re in the process of paying off debts, we suggest you build an emergency fund of one month of expenses.
-Achieving this is an accomplishment to be proud of, and will reduce the chance of needing to borrow more to deal with emergencies.
+If you’re in the process of paying off high interest debts, we suggest you build an emergency fund of one month of essential expenses.
+Achieving this is an accomplishment to be proud of, and will give you a bit of cushion to absorb any unexpected problems.

 A larger emergency fund (e.g. 9 or 12 months) may be appropriate if you are in a more uncertain position, for example if your income is unpredictable.